passworks/passworks-api/README.md

 Call me JSON
 -----------------

 We only support [JSON](http://en.wikipedia.org/wiki/JSON) for serialization of data.
-This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing, PUTing or PATCHing data into Passworks.
+This mean that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing, PUTing or PATCHing data into Passworks.

 Pagination
 ----------

-Most collection APIs paginate their results.
+Most collection call's on our API paginate their results.
 The first request returns up to 25 records.
 Check the next page for more results by adding `&page=2`, then `&page=3`, and so on until you get an empty response.

-Each page returns a maximum of 25 objects you can increse (up to 50 items per page) or decrese (to 1 per item page) this value adding the `&per_page=50` .
+Each page returns a maximum of 25 objects you can increase (up to 50 items per page) or decrease (to 1 per item page) this value adding the `&per_page=50` .

 Handling errors